Nikhil-Wani/Data-structure-and-algorithm/README.md

 In 2nd pas, position pos of the smallest element present in the sub-array A[n-1] is found.
 Then, swap, A[1] and A[pos].
 Thus A[0] and A[1] are sorted, we now left with n-2 unsorted elements.

 In n-1th pass, position pos of the smaller element between A[n-1] and A[n-2] is to be found.
 Then, swap, A[pos] and A[n-1].

+# Vector

+Vector is a template class in STL (Standard Template Library) of C++ programming language.
+C++ vectors are sequence containers that store elements.
+Specifically used to work with dynamic data, C++ vectors may expand depending on the elements they contain.
+That makes it different from a fixed-size array.